hakzsam/re-pcounter-tools/hwdocs/pcounter/nv50-pcounter.rst

 texture_busy
 ------------

-This is a measurement of how busy the texture unit is.
-This covers both time spent sampling values from the frame buffer (through the texture cache) and the time spent computing any filtering that is enabled (like bilinear or anisotropic).
-Reducing both the number of taps and the filtering level will help to reduce any bottleneck in the texture unit.
+Time the texture unit is busy.

 .. _texture-waits-for-fb:
 texture_waits_for_fb
 --------------------

-This is the amount of time the texture unit spent waiting on samples to return from the frame buffer unit.
-It is a potential indication of poor texture cache utilization.
+Time the texture unit is stalled waiting for the FB unit.

 .. _texture-waits-for-shader:
 texture_waits_for_shader
 ------------------------

-This is the amount of time the texture unit spent waiting to send results to the shader unit.
-If the queue between those units gets too full (because the shader unit isn't ready to receive thoses values), this can become a bottleneck.
+Time the texture unit is stalled waiting for the shader unit.

 .. _texture-sample-base-level-rate:
 texture_sample_base_level_rate
 ------------------------------

-The percentage of texture samples which read from the base texture level.
-This can be useful to determine if your base texture level is too large and can be reduced to the next mipmap level.
+Percentage of texture samples which source the base texture level.

 .. _texture-sample-average-level:
 texture_sample_average_level
 ----------------------------

-The average LOD sourced across all texture reads.
+Across all texture samples, the average LOD sourced.